Skip to content

 Features

-• Async-only: Built specifically for async Python applications
+• Async: Built specifically for async Python applications

 • Retry Policies: Configurable retry strategies with exponential, linear, and fixed backoff